Teaching Your Children About God’s Appointed Times | Sukkot

 - Declaring God’s blessings of protection over your home and family

-Why Teaching Your Children About Sukkot is Important
+Why Teaching Your Children About Sukkot Is Important

 Teaching your children about Sukkot helps them better understand the covenant relationship God desires with them.
 It teaches them about His faithfulness.